First posted January 3, 2018 updated July 2, 2020

-In 2016 I decided to build up the courage to dye my hair brown after years of being blonde.
-Now the brunette colour was lovely and rich (you can see what my hair looked like dark on my post BLONDE VS BRUNETTE: It’s only hair) but of course after a few months I was over it and dyed my hair back blonde… Then I had a great idea, being the poor student I was to use a box dye to make it blonder again.
-I would NOT recommended that as I was left with lighter brown hair and gingery roots.
-I guess I forgot about the colour wheel, that through brown to blonde you do have to have the ginger stage.
-Unfortunately I don’t have any really good photos to share with you of my hair at this stage.
+In 2016 I finally built up the courage to dye my hair back brown after years of being blonde.
+Although the brunette colour was lovely and rich (you can see what my hair looked like dark on my post BLONDE VS BRUNETTE: It’s only hair), after a few months I was over it and go figure, I wanted to dye my hair back blonde.
+Being the poor student I was at the time, I bought a box dye to lighten my hair.
+Alas, I learned my lesson the hard way and I forgot about the colour wheel that you need to pass through; to go from brown to blonde you have to storm the ginger.
+(Unfortunately or perhaps fortunately for me, I don’t have any good photos to share with you of my hair at this stage).

-Anyway, over the last year and a half I have tried to get my hair back to a more desirable blonde.
-Don’t get me wrong, my hair wasn’t awful, it could have been a lot worse.
-However when I went to the hairdressers I was desperate to get my hair back to the blonde I desired.
-I had toner used after my highlights to get rid of much orange as possible and would use purple shampoo intermittently with colour protecting brands like Kerastasé to keep my hair in as good condition as possible.
-However I was still dismayed by the orange tinge I could see in my hair.
-I expressed my *first world* problems to my hairdresser in May 2017 and she recommended I mix Olaplex in with the dye.
+It took me 4 salon visits over 18 months to try and get my hair back to a more desirable blonde.
+Don’t get me wrong, my hair wasn’t awful.
+It definitely could have been a lot worse.
+However when I went to the hairdressers I was desperate to get my hair back to the blonde I previously was.
+I did everything I could do on my side, I used toner and purple shampoos along with luxurious brands like Kerastasé to keep my hair in as good condition as possible.
+However I was still disheartened by the orange, brassy tinge that was still visible in my hair.
+I expressed my *first world* problems to my hairdresser in May 2017 and she recommended I try mixing Olaplex in with my balayage.

 For those of you who don’t know, Olaplex is a product that rebuilds the broken bonds in our hair.
-It is used to prevent extra damage to the hair which occurs when any kind of dye is applied onto it.
-What’s more it can help you go a few shades lighter.
+It is used to prevent extra damage which occurs when any kind of dye is applied onto it.
+What’s more, this little product can help you take your hair a few shades lighter.
 Remember when Kim Kardashian went blonde the first time?
-There was a ton of Olaplex in that transformation.
+There was a ton of Olaplex used in that transformation.

-Fast forward to November 2017, I hadn’t dyed my hair for 6 months.
-My roots had grown out and I had a hairdresser’s appointment booked for December.
-Fortunately my hair didn’t fade too much in colour, but I did notice a build up of brassy blondes.
-I care a lot about the the state of my hair (as you can tell by the detail in this post) therefore I decided to try an at home Olaplex treatment for a month, once a week.
+Fast forward to November 2017 and I hadn’t dyed my hair for 6 months.
+My roots had grown out and I had a hairdresser’s appointment booked in for December.
+Although my hair didn’t fade too much in colour, I did notice a build up of brassy blondes.
+So I decided to try my hand with the No.3 At Home Olaplex treatment and use it once a week, for a month.

-Following the instructions, on unwashed (and not dry shampooed hair!)
-I dampened my hair with water so that it was towel dry.
-I massaged a generous amounts of Olaplex into my hair, which would cover the roots and lengths of my hair.
-Next using my tangle teezer, I brushed the Olaplex throughout my hair.
-My first reaction was complete shock at just how smoothly I could brush through my hair, without any semblance of a pull or a tug.
+Following the instructions, once a week before bed, I dampened my unwashed hair to be “towel dry ” and then massaged a generous amount of Olaplex, covering the roots and lengths of my hair.
+Next using my tangle teezer, I brushed the Olaplex throughout.
+I then would tie my hair up in a low bun and leave the Olaplex in overnight, sleeping with a towel over my pillow.
+The next morning I washed and dryed my hair as usual (My 5 Step Styling Routine can be found here).
+However this time, I kid you not, my hair felt luscious.
+My first reaction was complete shock at just how smoothly I could brush through my hair, without any semblance of a pull or a tug that I so often battled with.
 It felt instantly nourishing and moisturising.
-Then I tied my hair up in a low bun and slept on it, with a towel over my pillow.
-The next morning I washed and dryed my hair as usual (My 5 Step Styling Routine can be found here).
-When I finished styling my hair I kid you not, it felt luscious.
-The colour did not change, but it felt healthier and glossier.
-Just as it had done the first time I used Olaplex in the salon.
-Not sure if you can see the progess but I documented what my hair looked like after using the treatment over a few weeks.
+On first application, the colour did not change, but it felt healthier and looked glossier, just as it had done the first time I used Olaplex in the salon.
+I then repeated this for the next 3 weeks.

-Week 1: My hair after using Olaplex.
-It felt very smooth and I couldn’t stop running my fingers through my hair.
+Week 1: After first application it felt very smooth and I couldn’t stop running my fingers through my hair

-Below is the outcome of my trip to the hairdressers, and I couldn’t be happier.
-(Excuse the cheeky smile shot- I tried to subtly take it in one of the shops in town afterwards).
+Below is the outcome of my trip to the hairdressers, and I couldn’t have been happier… until I was caught in a torrential downpour!
+(SWIPE)

-I would highly recommend the Olaplex at home treatment.
-The bottle will last you a while, as you only need to use a small amount once a week.
-If you don’t believe me, then believe hair guru and hairdresser to the stars Jen Atkin.
+Overall, I would highly recommend the Olaplex No.3 Hair Perfector at home treatment.
+The 100ml bottle will last you a while, as you only need to use a small amount once a week.
+Olaplex truly is a gift from the God’s.
+If you don’t believe me, then believe hair guru and hairdresser to the stars, Jen Atkin.
 If she swears by it, then it must be good.